TheCleaner101/RevitReporting/README.md

   $ npm start
   ```

-4. Open your browser to http://localhost:3000 .
+4. Open your browser and enter the url http://localhost:3000.

 ## License